MicrosoftDocs/azure-docs/articles/virtual-wan/virtual-wan-expressroute-portal.md

 **Preview Considerations:**

-* Region Availability: West Central US
-* ExpressRoute circuit must be enabled in a country that supports [ExpressRoute Global Reach](https://docs.microsoft.com/azure/expressroute/expressroute-faqs#where-is-expressroute-global-reach-supported)
+The ExpressRoute circuit must be enabled in a country that supports [ExpressRoute Global Reach](https://docs.microsoft.com/azure/expressroute/expressroute-faqs#where-is-expressroute-global-reach-supported).

 ## <a name="vnet"></a>1.
 Create a virtual network